about

 Norman has authored numerous resources, including "La Lawng: Michif Peekishkwewin: The Canadian Michif Language Dictionary" and has collaborated on learning materials like the language CD "Learn Michif: Kishkeehta Michif," aiming to assist students in learning Michif by listening.

-Norman's relentless efforts and commitment to the Michif community have made him a revered figure, earning him numerous accolades and a position on the Elder’s Advisory Council of Brandon University.
+Norman's relentless efforts and commitment to the Michif community have made him a revered figure, earning him numerous accolades and a position on the Elder’s Advisory Council of Brandon University, where he earned a Bachelor’s Degree and was awarded a PhD in Literature.
 He is recognized as a mentor and guide, impacting individuals globally and instilling a sense of identity and purpose in countless individuals.

 Personal Life

-Norman harbors a great love for horses and maintains a farm near Woodnorth in southwestern Manitoba.
+Norman is married with his wife Ruth Anne Fleury and father to his son Marc and his daughter Chantelle.
+Norman is also a proud grandfather.
+He harbors a lifelong love for horses and maintains a farm near Woodnorth in southwestern Manitoba.
 His childhood experiences, including walking or riding horses to Ellice School for his early education, have been pivotal in shaping his love for the community and nature.
 His passion and dedication extend beyond his professional contributions, touching the hearts of community members and inspiring a sense of pride and connection to Michif heritage.

 Legacy